GoogleCloudPlatform/asl-ml-immersion/scaffolds/streamlit_on_cloudrun/image_classification/README.md

 Or, if you want to quickly deploy and check the application, follow the steps below:

-1. Open `deploy.sh` and change the PROJECT_ID variable to your project id.
+1. Open `deploy.sh` and change the PROJECT variable to your project id.

-2. Run `deploy.sh` and deploy the application to Cloud Run.
+2. Run `deploy.sh` in this directory and deploy the application to Cloud Run.
 ```
 . deploy.sh
 ```